core-wg/transport-indication/draft-ietf-core-transport-indication.md

 or to use more extensive padding options to sidestep the attack.
 Both the client and the server may alert their administrators of a possible traffic misdirection.

+\[ While using an EDHOC EAD is suitable for connection setup, such a mechanism may also be useful at a later time, eg. to re-check a server's address after a name change;
+   establishing an equivalent CoAP option is being considered, also oin light of the discussion around https://github.com/core-wg/corrclar/pull/40 and https://github.com/core-wg/groupcomm-proxy/issues/3.
+   \]

 # Literals beyond IP addresses {#newlit}

 \[